 See the additional grade level engagement requirements, and Attendance FAQ’s below.
 Appendix A (Supplemental hours) also information can be found here.

 Teachers utilize this time to make sure the online school progress continues to match the student’s academic ability level throughout the school year.
-Teachers will use assessments, progress monitoring, observations, conferences, and class connect exit tickets to determine all students’ academic ability levels.
+Teachers will use assessments, progress monitoring, observations, student conferences, and Live Class exit tickets to determine all students’ academic ability levels.
 It is important that the instruction at home is academically appropriate and matches the student’s instructional level.
 If a student’s progress marked on the online school does not match the student’s instructional level the student’s online school lessons may be reset to place the student appropriately in the online school curriculum.

 The online school daily plan should reflect daily activity focusing on completion of the core curriculum including math, phonics and language arts components with a balance of both online and offline time completed during regular school day hours between 8:00 AM and 4:00 PM.
 Students should complete 5 lessons daily across the curriculum.

-After the core subjects are completed Learning Coaches can add supplemental time to their attendance hours.
 Learning Coaches should keep a log of time spent and activity completed for tracking of supplemental time.
 At the Kindergarten and 1st grade level it is also a time to learn routines, manners, health and safety.
 In the brick and mortar school a portion of each day is devoted to topics such as health, hygiene, rest, safety, fair play, manners and school routines.
 At OHVA we want to encourage families to establish daily routines.

 We realize that putting healthy habits and positive routines in place takes time.
 Time spent on these foundational skills counts as attendance.
 Kindergarten and 1st grade students can log one hour per day under health to cover these important areas.
 For additional guidance, contact your child’s teacher.